hank-ai/darknet/README.md

 * [ ] fix support for 1-channel greyscale images
 * [ ] add support for N-channel images where N > 3 (e.g., images with an additional depth or thermal channel)
 * [ ] on-going code cleanup **(in progress)**
+* [ ] add support for 8-bit quantization in the ONNX export tool

 ## Long-term goals